AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/acxiom-prospect-suppression.md

 >[!NOTE]
 >
 >The [!DNL Acxiom Prospect-Suppression] destination is in beta.
+This destination connector and documentation page are created and maintained by the Acxiom team.
+For any inquiries or update requests, please contact them directly at support@YourDestination.com.

 ## Overview {#overview}

-Acxiom Prospect-Suppression for Adobe Real-Time CDP is our process for delivering the most productive prospect audiences possible.
-We take the Adobe CDP 1st-party data via a secure export and run it through our award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
+Use Acxiom Prospect-Suppression to deliver the most productive prospect audiences possible.
+This connector securly exports first party data from Real-Time CDP and runs it through an award-winning hygiene and identity resolution which produces a data file to be used as a suppression list.
 We then match that against the Acxiom Global database which enables the prospect lists to be tailored for import.
 Acxiom offers the industry’s best-performing audiences with the largest catalog of over 12,000 global data attributes specifically focused on providing personalized experiences.
 Tap into limitless combinations of high-quality data to create and distribute audiences to meet specific campaign needs.

-The Batch Frequency Connector is used to send data to the Acxiom prospect service using S3 as a drop point.
-It is available as a destination connector listed under the "Advertising" heading.
-Initial runs will provide a "Set up" option as the default behavior.
-After the initial destination is defined, this will default to "Activate audiences," providing a list of existing dataflows to add audiences or a "Configure new destination" button to create a new destination dataflow.
-Additional accounts can be created using the "..." to expand the allowed actions.
-We can add a new destination, view the existing dataflows and existing account, and access the documentation.

-This tutorial provides steps to create a [!DNL Acxiom Prospect-Suppression] destination connection and dataflow using the Adobe Experience Platform user interface.
-This Connector is used to deliver data to Acxiom prospect service using S3 as a drop point.
+This tutorial provides steps to create an [!DNL Acxiom Prospect-Suppression] destination connection and dataflow using the Adobe Experience Platform user interface.
+This connector is used to deliver data to Acxiom prospect service using Amazon S3 as a drop point.

 ![The destination catalog with the Acxiom destination selected.](../../assets/catalog/advertising/acxiom/image-destination-catalog.png)

 ## Use cases {#use-cases}
-Creating a Suppression List for Prospecting Datasets

 To help you better understand how and when you should use the Acxiom Prospect-Suppression destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

-### Use case #1 {#use-case-1}
+### Use case 1 Creating a Suppression List for Prospecting Datasets {#use-case-1}

 Marketing professionals aiming to enhance the effectiveness of their outreach strategies often employ the creation of a suppression list.
 This list includes existing customers and specific segments, ensuring their exclusion from prospecting activities during targeted campaigns.
 This strategic approach helps refine the audience, avoids redundant communication, and contributes to a more focused and efficient marketing effort.

 ## Prerequisites {#prerequisites}

 >[!IMPORTANT]
 >
 >* To connect to the destination, you need the **[!UICONTROL View Destinations]** and **[!UICONTROL Manage Destinations]**, **[!UICONTROL Activate Destinations]**, **[!UICONTROL View Profiles]**, and **[!UICONTROL View Segments]** [access control permissions](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.
 >* To export *identities*, you need the **[!UICONTROL View Identity Graph]** [access control permission](/help/access-control/home.md#permissions). <br> ![Select identity namespace highlighted in the workflow to activate audiences to destinations.](/help/destinations/assets/overview/export-identities-to-destination.png "Select identity namespace highlighted in the workflow to activate audiences to destinations."){width="100" zoomable="yes"}

 ## Supported audiences {#supported-audiences}

 This section describes which type of audiences you can export to this destination.

 | Audience origin | Supported | Description |